fact-project/shifthelper/README.md

 # FACT shift helper

-* Calls you via skype if security limits are reached, data taking stopped or the QLA exceeds alert limits
+* Calls you via twilio if security limits are reached, data taking stopped or the QLA exceeds alert limits

 * just enter your phone number, check for the incoming